danielmarbach/AsyncRabbitMQ/README.md

   - Having first class concurrency support makes the client so much more usable and therefore user friendly
   - Because the client now also uses internally System.Threading.Channels are interleaving problems are gone

+## What does the future hold?

+- Community effort to introduce a full async enabled channel API to truly unblock threads
+- Even more allocation reductions